fendaq/PSENet_Image_to_text_flask_implementaion/README.md

 # PSENet_Image_to_text_flask_implementaion
 Upload the images in 'jpeg' ,'jpg' ,'png' format containing text and obtain all the text in the image present.

+## Project Description
+To detect text ,Progressive scale expansion(PSENet) model has beed used, which has been trained over 1000 images of forms , works best on images with white background and black text font.
+To detect images of various aspects ,one needs to trained the PSENet model and copy the obtained checkpoint in the checkpoints folder above.

+A flask API has been provided to evaluate the results obtained from the trained checkpoints

 ## Required Libraries

 - tensorflow